Hackuarium/beemos/README.md

   <img width="800" src="common/images/kitComplet.jpg">
 </p>

 We already have assembled and tested some parts of it (the master, weight and weather boards in particular), but on an empty hive.
 The master board seems to log correctly and we are able to read the logs afterwards.
 Some things need to be fixed, for example sometimes the master board stops recording for long periods of time.

-We will now procede to a complete test with the full kit on a real hive.
+It seems that this happens when the cables between boards (I2C interface) are too long.
+Since the 2G network will soon disappear in Switzerland, the SIM800L module will become useless (does not work with 3G and above).
+We are now considering to design a new master board based on the ESP32 in order to be less limited in programming it (less memory limitations than for Atmega32u4-based boards) and also to have integrated WiFi and Bluetooth and possibly LoRa too for wireless communications.
+Since all the other boards are based on I2C communication, they should be easy to integrate with the new master board.

 # Further resources